 Withdrawal Management Services

-The Ontario Withdrawal Management Standards (2014) set out minimum standards of professional and clinical practice to guide the operation of Withdrawal Management Services in the Province of Ontario.
-They were developed in consultation with the withdrawal management services sector, and build on previous versions of the standards.
+The Ontario Withdrawal Management Services Standards set out core standards of professional and clinical practice to guide the operation of Withdrawal Management Services in the Province of Ontario.

 Vocational and Educational Services